lbarmas/MobileAutomationDemo/README.md

 - **Cucumber**: BDD framework to run Gherkin-based tests.
 - **Gherkin**: A human-readable language used to write test scenarios.
 - **TestNG**: Framework used for running and managing test cases.
-- **Selenium**: Browser automation framework used to interact with the web application.
+- **Appium**: Mobile automation framework used to interact with Android and iOS applications.
 - **Maven**: Build tool used to manage project dependencies.
+- **Allure**: Reporting framework used to generate detailed test execution reports.

 ## Requirements